Yeast Infection Skin Rash (cont.)

 In women, vaginal yeast infections are the second most common reason for vaginal burning, itching, and discharge.
 Yeasts are found in the vagina of most women and can overgrow if the environment in the vagina changes.
 Antibiotic and steroid use is the most common reason for yeast overgrowth.
-However, pregnancy, menstruation, sperm, diabetes, and birth control pills can also contribute to developing a yeast infection.
+However, pregnancy, menstruation, diabetes, and birth control pills can also contribute to developing a yeast infection.
 Yeast infections are more common after menopause.

 Must Read Articles Related to Yeast Infection Skin Rash